It’s no longer news. Starting a blog and making money online is very possible. No mater your location.

-1. Understand why you want to start a blog.
+Understand WHY you want to start a blog

-Most people don’t really know why they want to start a blog.
+Most aspiring bloggers do not really know why they want to start a blog.
 And this is quite unfortunate…

 Because people blog with different motives.
-And because of this, they will definitely have to take different steps to arrive at the outcome.
+And because of this, they will definitely have to take different steps to arrive at the outcome they have in mind.

-So before starting a blog one of the questions you’ll have to ask yourself will bother on why you really want to start a blog.
+So, before starting a blog one of the questions you’ll have to ask yourself will bother on why you really want to start a blog.

-When you answer this question is because when you do, you’ll be able to find out strategies that will help you achieve this aim.
+The reason you need to answer this question is because when you do, you’ll be able to find out strategies that will help you achieve this aim.

-So if you’re blogging to become a social influencer, there are certain kind of posts and strategies you’ll need to use.
+So if you’re blogging to become a social influencer for instance, there are certain kind of posts and strategies you’ll need to use.

 This strategy may be slightly different from what a person that’s blogging to make money will have to use.

-Same thing goes for someone out to set up a news blog and another person who wants to evlove a coaching blog.
+Same thing goes for someone out to set up a news blog and another person who wants to evolve a coaching blog.

 These two folks will definitely have different aims for blogging.
-And these will definitely affect the strategies they’ll have to use to some extent.
+And this will in turn, affect the strategies they’ll have to use to some extent.

 When you know the reason why you’re blogging, it becomes easier to get into the next step which is choosing a blogging topic.